 Average Weather in Ellensburg Washington, United States

-In Ellensburg, the temperature typically varies from 23°F to 89°F over the course of the year, and is rarely below 10°F or above 99°F.
+In Ellensburg, the summers are warm, dry, and mostly clear and the winters are chilly and partly cloudy.
+Over the course of the year, the temperature typically varies from 23°F to 89°F and is rarely below 10°F or above 99°F.

 The hot season lasts for 3.1 months, from June 14 to September 17, with an average daily high temperature above 78°F. The hottest day of the year is August 3, with an average high of 89°F and low of 59°F.

 The cold season lasts for 3.0 months, from November 18 to February 17, with an average daily high temperature below 45°F. The coldest day of the year is December 24, with an average low of 23°F and high of 34°F.